Skip to main content

 Targeted Therapies for Advanced Kidney Cancer

 The most common type of kidney cancer is clear-cell renal cancer.
+It is also called clear-cell renal cell carcinoma or clear-cell RCC.
 VHL is the most commonly altered gene in that cancer type.
 The VHL protein normally blocks tumor development.
 However, when it is altered or missing, tumors can grow.
-Several drugs that target the VHL gene pathway have been approved by the FDA to treat clear-cell kidney cancer.
+Several drugs that target the VHL gene pathway have been approved by the FDA to treat clear-cell renal cancer.

 Researchers are continuing to study new treatments that target the VHL pathway.
 For example, clinical trials are testing drugs that shut down a protein in the VHL pathway called HIF-2α.